Cristiano Ronaldo's next club: Where will Juventus star transfer?

 Goal can also confirm that United have now offered £24 million (€28m/$33m) to Juventus for Ronaldo.

-In a press conference, Solskjaer had said Ronaldo knows where they are should he leave Italy.
+In a press conference, Red Devils boss Ole Gunnar Solskjaer said Ronaldo knows where they are should he leave Italy.

 “I didn’t think Cristiano would leave Juventus and it’s been speculation the last few days," Solskjaer said.